ridjan-xhika/ridjan-xhika/README.md

 ## 💡 Fun Facts

-- 🐾 I always pudh at the last second.
+- 🐾 I always push at the last second.
 - 🎵 I love listening to hardstyle or NF.
 - 🌍 Exploring reading and martial arts.